seven5/seven5.github.io/tutorial.md

 {% endhighlight %}

-Since the code for each of the fields is the same, we have factored it into its own small template in `pages/template/support/form.tmpl`.
+Since the code for each of the fields on the page is the same, we have factored it into its own small template in `pages/support/form.tmpl`.
 Then, we re-used that template by changing the JSON:

 {% highlight json %}